Share

 Tax Implications

 Forgiven debt might be considered taxable income by the IRS.
+If you save $600 or more in principal, you could receive a 1099.
 For example, if $10,000 of your debt is forgiven, you might have to pay taxes on that amount as if it were income.
 This unexpected tax bill can catch many off guard, potentially leading to further financial strain.

 When Debt Relief Might Be Right for You